EKrupa/airflow_ETL_pipeline/README.md

 ├── requirements.txt
 └── README.md

-⏱️ Scheduling
+Scheduling

-The DAG runs on a configurable schedule (e.g. hourly or daily)
+The DAG runs on a configurable schedule (every 15 mins)

 Supports retries and failure handling via Airflow operators

 Can be triggered manually from the Airflow UI

-🚀 Getting Started
+Getting Started
 Prerequisites

 Python 3.9+